 On effective teams, members are able to confront one another when things aren't going well.
-Most of your team agrees that members seem unwilling to challenge one another about what's being done, how time is spent, and whether enough progress is being made.
+Your team seems to agree that members are unwilling to challenge one another about what's being done, how time is spent, and whether enough progress is being made.
 It can be hard to hold people accountable when they are intimidating, defensive, or even overly accommodating.
 However, making the effort to confront issues head on will allow the team to more easily identify and resolve problems before they get out of hand.